babylonlabs-io/vigilante/docs/bitcoind-setup.md

 ## 2. Install Bitcoin Core

-Download and install the Bitcoin binaries for your operating system from the official [Bitcoin Core registry](https://bitcoincore.org/bin/bitcoin-core-26.0/).
+Download and install the Bitcoin v26.0 binary for your operating system from the official [Bitcoin Core registry](https://bitcoincore.org/bin/bitcoin-core-26.0/).

 Verify installation by checking the version: